abalanonline/sum-prime-numbers/README.md

 I stop the development here.
 It took about 3.5 hours and looks good to me.

-Tomorrow morning I'm going to make two-three more commits not related to service.

-Would like to add assertions, javadocs and comments.

 ### how to run

 ```bash